cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/setup.md

 ### Prepare the ReadLine for CUI application

-Set up ReadLine, which is necessary for implementation of CUI Application.
+This is the initial settings of ReadLine, which is required to implement an interactive CUI Wallet.

 ```javascript
 const readline = require("readline");